JGIBristol/robust-open-analysis-r/_episodes/03-RStudio.md

 {: .callout}

 This episode will familiarise you with all the main features of `RStudio cloud`.
-These (mostly) map to the features of the desktop application `RStudio` which you may be familiar with.
+These (mostly) map to the features of the desktop application `RStudio local` which you may be familiar with.
 We will be demonstrating the following features:

 2. Projects